bids-standard/bids-website/docs/faq/bids-apps.md

     Make sure to check out the [nipreps wesbite](https://www.nipreps.org/) for more information on using and creating BIDS apps.

+!!! warning

+    If you are developing a BIDS app, make sure to check the [BIDS apps specification](https://bids-standard.github.io/execution-spec/).

 ## For users

 ### How can I check a version of a container I have available locally?